littlebeen/ASDDPM-Adaptive-Semantic-Enhanced-DDPM/README.md

 # ASDDPM-Adaptive-Semantic-Enhanced-DDPM
 🔥 This paper is accepted by IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.
-While, it's my second jstar and takes me more than one year from completion to acceptance.
-I feel quite tired and relieved.
+While, it's my second jstar which takes me more than one year from completion to acceptance.
+I feel quite exhausted.
 Whatever, congradualations.

 The code for [Adaptive Semantic-Enhanced Denoising Diffusion Probabilistic Model for Remote Sensing Image Super-Resolution](https://ieeexplore.ieee.org/abstract/document/10763472), the other models shown in the experiments could be refered to [Remote-Sensing-Super-resolution-Model-Collection](https://github.com/littlebeen/Remote-Sensing-Super-resolution-Model-Collection).